 2. Cloud Bill: Cloud providers charge based on usage: number of API calls and minutes of processed voice data.
 For prototyping, it’s not a problem.
 However, as workers start picking millions of items, bills go up.
 For example, working with Google will cost an average warehouse $750,000 annually.
 (Assuming a warehouse with 1000 employees working for a 7-hour shift per day)

 Try this simple voice picking demo to see how Picovoice technology is used for voice picking applications.
 Voice picking software for logistics, grocery store pick-ups or other voice-directed applications can also be enabled with Picovoice.
-When you’re ready, contact us to scale.
+When you’re ready, get expert help to scale.
 (Don’t forget to turn off your internet connection after activating the demo.
 An unlimited number of voice commands are processed within the browser without requiring connectivity.)